 Air emissions from thermal power plants of the EDF group are measured or calculated on the basis of analyses of the fuels or based on standard emissions factors.
 The Group's SF6 emissions are calculated, as a matter of priority, on the basis of a mass balance or, to a lesser extent, using an estimation method approved by Executive Management at the entity in question (for example, application of a leakage rate).
 Emissions from certain power plants are not material for the Group and as such are not reported.
-This is the case for dust emissions from CCGT power plants (excluding EDF), N20 and SF6 emissions from MECO's CCGT power plant, and emissions from Dalkia Barkantine's power plant in the United Kingdom.
+This is the case for dust emissions from CCG power plants (excluding EDF), N2O and SF6 emissions from the MECO CCGT power plant, and emissions from the Dalkia Barkantine power plant in the United Kingdom.
 The indicator's scope covers the Group.